madcitymultimedia/wpseo-woocommerce/README.md

 Changelog
 =========

-### 15.2: August 23rd, 2022
+### 15.2: September 6th, 2022

 Enhancements:

 * Adds a new assessment which checks whether products (or product variants) have an identifier.
 * Adds a new assessment which checks whether products (or product variants) have a SKU.
-* Adds support for the ASIN values and adds these to Product/Offer schema nodes
+* Adds support for the ASIN values and adds these to Product/Offer schema nodes.

 Bugfixes: